FatemehMomeni/Personal_Website/README.md

 # MIweb

 This project is a personal website.
-Ii's goal is to introduce us to whom need a website for any purpose...
+Iis goal is to introduce us to whom need a website for any purpose...

 ## Web Design and Development